SlideRuleEarth/sliderule/docs/jekyll/contact.md

 * questions you have on how things work
 * ideas you want to share and get people thinking about

-For posts related to ***SlideRule's Python client*** or anything else related to the SlideRule user experience, please use this link to start a discussion: [sliderule-python post](https://github.com/ICESat2-SlideRule/sliderule-python/discussions).

-For pull requests related to ***SlideRule's server code*** (i.e you are a SlideRule back-end developer or contributor), please use this link to start a discussion: [sliderule post](https://github.com/ICESat2-SlideRule/sliderule/discussions).
+Please use this link to start a discussion: [sliderule post](https://github.com/ICESat2-SlideRule/sliderule/discussions).